-Stellar rotation, which causes periodic variation to lightcurves, can prevent us from detecting smaller flares adequately (cf. Yang et al. 2017; Davenport et al. 2020; Feinstein et al. 2020).
-In particular, this effect becomes larger for detecting flares on rapidly-rotating stars ($P{\rm rot} \sim 1$ day), since the timescales of flares approximately equals the rotation periods.
-In order to reduce this rotation effect, we use high-pass Butterworth filter.
-The pass-band edge frequency ($W{\rm p}$) is $2 \times 1/P{\rm rot}$, and the stop-band edge frequency ($W{\rm s}$) is $3 \times 1/P{\rm rot}$.
-If $P{\rm rot}$ is smaller than 0.2 days, we set $W{\rm p} = 2 \times 1/0.2$ day-1, and $W{\rm s} = 3 \times 1/0.2$ day-1, because the high-pass filter does not work.
-After the lightcurves are corrected with the high-pass filter method, we calculated the distributions of brightness variations between all pairs of 2 consecutive data points, as done in our previous studies (e.g., Shibayama et al. 2013).
+Stellar rotation, which causes periodic variation in light curves, can prevent us from adequately detecting smaller flares (see Yang et al. 2017; Davenport et al. 2020; Feinstein et al. 2020).
+In particular, this effect becomes larger for detecting flares on rapidly rotating stars ($P{\rm rot} \sim 1$ day), since the timescales of flares approximately equal the rotation periods.
+In order to reduce this rotation effect, we use a high-pass Butterworth filter.
+The passband edge frequency (W_p) is $2 \times 1/P{rot}$, and the stop-band edge frequency (W_s) is $3 \times 1/P{rot}$.
+If P{rot} is smaller than 0.2 days, we set $W_p = 2 \times 1/0.2$ and $W_s = 3 \times 1/0.2$ day-1, because the high-pass filter does not work.
+After the light curves are corrected with the high-pass filter method, we calculate the distributions of brightness variations between all pairs of two consecutive data points, as done in our previous studies (e.g., Shibayama et al. 2013).
 We use this distribution for the flare detection.
-The threshold of the flare detection was determined to be three times the value at the value of the top 1% of this distribution (1% × 3).
+The threshold of the flare detection was determined as in the to be three times the value at the value of the top 1% of this distribution $(1\% \times 3)$.
+In more detail, first we calculated the value A with this criteria: if flux difference is larger than A, the data point is included in the top 1% distribution.
+Then, we define the flare detection threshold as $A \times 3$.
 This threshold was chosen as a result of test runs so as not to falsely detect other brightness variations.
 We also use this to define the end time of the flare.

-Figure 1 shows an example of our flare detection method using the lightcurve data of KIC 003836772.
-The rotation period of this star is ~ 0.6 days.
-Figure 1 (a) is an original light curve without the high-pass filter and (b) is the distribution of brightness variations between consecutive data points.
-Figure 1 (c) and (d) are the same as (a) and (b) but with the high-pass filter.
-Red arrows (written as "threshold") in the right panels ((b)&(d)) show the threshold ($1\% \times 3$) in the distribution, and they are also shown as red bars in the left panels ((a)&(c)).
-Black arrows (written as "flare") in the right panels ((b)&(d)) indicate the maximum flux difference between two consecutive points during a flare shown in the left panels ((a)&(c)).
-Although the flare amplitudes in (a)&(c) are almost equal, the "threshold" value in (c) is smaller than that in (a), thanks to the high-pass filter.
-Without the high-pass filter, this flare is not detected as a flare since the "threshold" value (the red arrow in (b)) is smaller than maximum flux difference during a flare (the black arrow in (a)).
-As shown in this example, this high-pass filter method can help us not to overlook or falsely detect flares.
-However, since the rotational modulations are not completely removed, the detection threshold of flares can be still affected by the rotational modulations.
-In particular, rapidly-rotating stars tend to have larger effects, and we discuss this point again in Section 3.6.
+Figure 1 shows an example of our flare detection method using the light-curve data of KIC 003836772.
+The rotation period of this star is \sim 0.6 days.
+Figure 1(a) is an original light curve without the high-pass filter, and panel (b) is the distribution of brightness variations between consecutive data points.
+Figures 1(c) and (d) are the same as panels (a) and (b) but with the high-pass filter.
+Red arrows (labeled "threshold") in panels (b) and (d) show the threshold $(1\% \times 3)$ in the distribution, and they are also shown as red bars in panels (a) and (c).
+Black arrows (labeled "flare") in panels (b) and (d) indicate the maximum flux difference between two consecutive points during the flare shown in panels (a) and (c).
+Although the flare amplitudes in panels (a) and (c) are almost equal, the "threshold" value in panel (c) is smaller than that in panel (a), thanks to the high-pass filter.
+Without the high-pass filter, this flare is not detected as a flare, since the "threshold" value (red arrow in panel (b)) is smaller than the maximum flux difference during a flare (black arrow in panel (a)).
+As shown in this example, this high-pass filter method can help us to not overlook or falsely detect flares.
+However, since the rotational modulations are not completely removed, the detection threshold of flares can still be affected by the rotational modulations.
+In particular, rapidly rotating stars tend to have larger effects, and we discuss this point again in Section 3.6.